RaptorPaddock/Clanker-Bot/README.md

 CLANKERBOT
 ==========
-A Discord chatbot that learns from channel history and text files, then generates responses using a weighted Markov chain with attention.
+A Discord chatbot that learns from channel history and text files, then generates responses using a weighted Markov chain.

 REQUIREMENTS
 ------------